 Are there any key skills Gas Engineers should have?

-As this is a practical, customer service based job, there are a variety of skills you should have, such as:
+As this is a practical, customer facing job, there are a variety of skills you should have.
+This includes:

 - A passion to work in the gas and heating industry, fixing and maintaining appliances on a daily basis

 - Excellent practical skills and knowledge in the appliances you are working with, alongside good mathematics and basic IT skills

 - Good customer service, through being communicative, friendly, responsible and understanding of the customers issues

 - Ability to work alone and be proactive in your approach, alongside being able to work in a team from time to time

 - Ability to follow instructions and be assertive in your decision making skills